MishkaKnizhka98/Project/.ipynb_checkpoints/README-checkpoint.md

 ## Structure of the project

 This project includes three Python code files: **main.py**, **my_functions.py** and **test_my_functions.py**.
-In main.py I train the linear regression model, to plot the dependence of target feature on numeric features and to predict the final grade for a new student. my_functions.py contains all functions that are used in main.py. test_my_functions.py is used to test the functions.
+In main.py I trained the linear regression model, to plot the dependence of target feature on numeric features and to predict the final grade for a new student. my_functions.py contains all functions that are used in main.py. test_my_functions.py is used to test the functions.
 Below there is a brief description of each .py file.

+### my_functions.py
+This file includes all functions and their documentation that are not present in external modules and that are used in main.py.

+* load_data() - loads a .csv file and splits it into input x and output y
+* dummy_matrices() - splits categorical features of x into dummy matrices
+* compute_model() - fits the model with LinearRegression class and computes weights w,b and the coefficient of determination r_sq
+* new_student() - creates features of a new student
+* dummy_matrix_of_new_student()  - splits the new student's categorical features into a dummy matrix
+* predict() - using computed w and b, estimates the final grade for the enw student
+* plot() - plots dependences of the final grade on numeric features of the input

 ### main.py
 First, I imported my_functions module to get access to all necessary functions.
 In order to turn off SettingWithCopyWarning alert, I set the option `mode.chained_assignment` to `None`.
 In order to print the trained parameters w as `numpy.ndarray` to 3 decimal places, I used the `np.set_printoptions()` method.